-As DigitalOcean’s user base grew, a gap was growing between the data sets in their two siloed analytics platforms, making it harder to get answers to increasingly important and complex questions.
+As DigitalOcean’s user base grew, a gap between its two siloed data analytics platforms continued to grow, making it harder to get answers to increasingly important and complex questions.
 Without an understanding of what was driving long-term sustainable value in the user base, decisions like how to allocate marketing resources were complicated.

 "We had all the standard data on Paid Campaigns, such as how many conversions they drive, but we had unanswered questions.
 How are those customers using our product relative to the organic customers?
 How much support overhead do they incur relative to the organic customers?" said Andy Hattemer, Senior Developer Marketing Manager at DigitalOcean.